BLUF

 Modeling

-1. Full GAM with all selected variables and flexible smoothing
+1. Full GAM with all BIC-selected variables and flexible smoothing

-2. Simplified GAM with reduced complexity if the full model fails
+2. Simplified GAM with reduced complexity and discipline-specific terms

-3. Linear regression if GAM approaches don’t work
+3. Linear regression if GAM approaches encounter fitting issues

-4. Simple ELO-only model as a final fallback
+4. Simple ELO-only model as the ultimate fallback

 Adjustments